-'Mizu-otogiri' (Triadenum japonicum) belongs to Clusiaceae family.
-It is a perennial herb that is native to Japan, Korean Peninsula, China, Amur and Ussuri.
-This herb occurs in ponds, bogs or marshes and can reach 30-80 cm in height.
+"Mizu-otogiri" (Triadenum japonicum) belongs to the family Clusiaceae.
+It is a perennial herb that is native to various parts of Japan, the Korean Peninsula, China, Amur and Ussuri.
+This herb grows in ponds, bogs or marshes and can reach 30-80 cm in height.
 The leaves are oblong and opposite with bright spots on the surface.
 They turn bright red in fall.
 The pale rose-pink flowers about 1 cm across come in August through September.
 They are open from afternoon to evening.